Jerry Falwell Jr.: Donald Trump

 On January 26, 2016, Falwell endorsed Donald Trump for the Republican nomination in the 2016 presidential election, causing some Liberty University alumni and other evangelicals to suggest that Falwell had "sold his soul".
-It was later revealed that Falwell made his endorsement after Trump's personal lawyer and fixer Michael Cohen had helped the university president recover compromising photos of himself.
+It was later revealed that Falwell made his endorsement after Trump's personal lawyer and fixer Michael Cohen had embarked on a mission to recover "personal" photos involving the Falwells.
 On July 21, 2016, at the RNC convention in Cleveland, Ohio, Falwell called Trump "America's blue-collar billionaire" and "one of the greatest visionaries of our time", and said he was the candidate most likely to defend the "right to bear arms", "stop Iran...from becoming a nuclear power", and "appoint conservative pro-life justices to the Supreme Court".

 President Donald Trump and Falwell, 2017.

 In an August 19, 2016, editorial in The Washington Post, Falwell compared Trump to Winston Churchill.

 After Trump won the election, a group called the Red Letter Christians criticized Falwell for his pivotal role in "forging the alliance between white evangelicals and Donald J. Trump, who won 81 percent of their vote."

 In April 2017, Falwell referred to Trump as the "dream president" for evangelicals and cited "reuniting Israel with America" and Trump's appointment of "people of faith" in his administration as the reasons why evangelicals support Trump.
 A few months later, Trump, by that time a personal friend of Falwell's, gave Liberty's commencement address.
 The New York Times would later describe Lynchburg as "the heart of pro-Trump evangelical Christianity".

 In August 2017, following a white supremacist rally in Charlottesville, Falwell defended President Trump, saying that he didn't have "a racist bone in his body," adding that the president was being attacked by "thin-skinned Americans": "You know, he's a little abrasive sometimes in the way he says things, and we have some thin-skinned Americans sometimes who ignore the substance of what he's saying because they're put off by his demeanor," Falwell said.
 "And I think we need to grow up as a people and stop being so easily offended."

 Asked in a January 2019 interview, "Is there anything President Trump could do that would endanger that support from you or other evangelical leaders?", Falwell answered, "No."